wesipls/inventory_manager/README.md

 Import tab, for importing device info from store pages
 export tab, for exporting database to different formats, excel and db dump most important
 Backups, maintenance tab, backup database to specified location
-Fix MySQL auto_increment starting from 5 for id